catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 Each of these branches would have its own structure of Tabs allowing the user to fully focus on the task at hand.

+Don Norman describes the main goal of any design in The Design of Everyday things like this: "[M]ake sure that (1) the user can figure out what to do, and (2) the user can tell what is going on."[^Norman-Design-Everyday-Things-design-goals]

+This proposal would the User's understanding of the process front and center instead of the system's capabilities.

+[^Norman-Design-Everyday-Things-design-goals]: Don Norman.
+The Design of Everyday Things.
+2002 edition.
+1988.
+Basic Books. p.
+188

 ### Proposal 2

 The downside of the first solution is that it is very specific and requires in-depth knowledge of all different type of users, their goals and their workflow.